natalieagus/50002/docs/Hardware/c_cmostechnology.md

 # The CMOS Technology
 {: .no_toc}
 [You can find the lecture video here. ](https://youtu.be/JqgZcV_1IU4)You can also **click** on each header to bring you to the section of the video covering the subtopic.

+## Learning Objectives
+* Explain types of MOSFETs: PFETs and NFETs
+* Explain how to build CMOS inverter from field effect transistor (FET)
+* Experiment with the mechanism of pull up and pull down transistors
+* Explain how CMOS works and the importance of its complementary nature
+* Construct simple boolean equations given some CMOS circuits
+* Compute propagation delay and contamination delay
+* Calculate and analyse timing specification of a combinational circuit

 ## [Overview](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=0s)
 Recall that the ideal behaviors and characteristics of a **combinational logic device** are: